PREVENTION & EARLY INTERVENTION

 Talking to your child while they are young can create a strong foundation for awareness of drug use.
 It keeps the lines of communication open and provides them with the tools they need to resist temptation.

 Take advantage of every day moments to point out and share things you’d like your child to know about substance use.
+Click here for some scenarios and approaches to help you get the conversation started.

 Prevention works when you care

-As teens and young adults enter a stage in life where they are becoming more independent, it is important for you to continue playing an active role in their life.
+As teens and young adults enter a stage in life where they are becoming more independent, it’s important for you to continue playing an active role in their life.
 Your willingness to talk and listen shows your teen that you care about what they are interested in, and it provides you with insight into their world.

 Early intervention is critical